-The Department of French Teacher Education - School of Foreign Languages, formerly French Department of Pedagogy belonging to the School of Education, was separated from the School of Education on 31 March 2015.
+The Department of French Teaching Methodology - School of Foreign Languages, formerly French Department of Pedagogy belonging to the School of Education, was separated from the School of Education on 31 March 2015.

 The Department consists of 9 lecturers including 01 associate professor, 04 PhDs, 02 doctoral students, 1 master, 02 master's degree candidates, and 01 French lecturer.
 All of them have been trained in short-termed or long-termed training courses in France and Belgium.

 In addition, the Department also regularly welcomes French experts and volunteers to work and teach some modules in the training programs.

 Department of French Teacher Education belongs to School of Foreign Languages, formerly French Department of Pedagogy, School of Education.

 - From 1975 to 1996: Department of French under the former School of Foreign Languages

 - From 1996 to 2008: Department of French Studies under the School of Education

 - From 2008 to 2015: Department of French Pedagogy under the School of Education